bdeanindy/ringcentral-demo/README.md

 npm start
 ```

+Open your browser of choice, and visit: [http://localhost:3000](http://localhost:3000)

 ### Running Tests

 ```
 npm test
 ```

+If you would like to change the test runner, you can easily do so by modifying the `package.json.script.test` value and `npm uninstall --save mocha` followed by installing any test runner module you like.

 ## Issues &amp; Contributing
 Before adding new issues, please review the issue tracker to make sure they haven't already been reported.